lennardv2/hey-chatgpt-cli/README.md

 ## Features  🚀
 - ❓ Question to command
-- 📤 Send output of command back to chatgpt
+- 📤 Optionally send output of command back to chatgpt for explanation
 - 🔄 Lets you run multiple commands (always asks and shows you the command)
 - ⚠ Tags it as dangerous if needed
 - ⬆️ Lets you go arrow up for command history